alleidda/P8ToDoListApp/CONTRIBUTING.md

 1. Write PHPUnit tests to cover your code changes.

 2. Ensure a minimum code coverage of 80%.

-3. You can check code coverage by running the following command: `make phpunit-coverage`

 ## Pull Request Submission